japan-dreamin/web/content/privacy-policy.en.md

 draft : false
 ---

-We treat the attendees' personal information with the greatest care, based on the following policy.
+We treat the participants' personal information with the greatest care, based on the following policy.

 ## 1. Purpose